zimolzak/priv-sec-movement/README.md

 This Readme is mainly for supplementary content for the presenters, not for the main handout.

-bring
+Bring
 --------
 * diceware: english, spanish, portuguese
 * dice

-resources I've tried
+Resources I've tried
 --------
 * https://haveibeenpwned.com/
 * https://panopticlick.eff.org/

+* Some tips adapted from: "10 Incredibly Simple Things You Should Be Doing To Protect Your Privacy."
+Kashmir Hill.
+Forbes Magazine, 2012-08-23.

-why auto updates
+Why auto updates?
 --------

-    \noindent Why auto updates?
-Example of the type of thing that gets fixed in updates (from the OpenSSL toolkit, January 2017): ``BN\_mod\_exp may produce incorrect results on x86\_64.
-There is a carry propagating bug in the x86\_64 Montgomery squaring procedure.
+Example of the type of thing that gets fixed in updates (from the OpenSSL toolkit, January 2017): "BN_mod_exp may produce incorrect results on x86_64.
+There is a carry propagating bug in the x86_64 Montgomery squaring procedure.
 No EC algorithms are affected.
-Analysis suggests that attacks against RSA and DSA as a result of this defect would be very difficult to perform and are not believed likely\ldots{}.''
+Analysis suggests that attacks against RSA and DSA as a result of this defect would be very difficult to perform and are not believed likely...."

-    I have no idea what Montgomery squaring is, although I sort of know what some of the other stuff is.
-I \emph{do} know that little things like this get fixed very often, and lots of little improvements add up to a big improvement.
+I have no idea what Montgomery squaring is, although I sort of know what some of the other stuff is (mod_exp, EC, RSA, DSA).
+I *do* know that little things like this get fixed very often, and lots of little improvements add up to a big improvement.

-beyond 101, if you're interested
+Beyond 101, if you're interested
 --------

-* private mode avoids cookies and avoids storing history, but ISP can see what sites just fine.
+* Private mode avoids cookies and avoids storing history, but ISP can see what sites just fine.
 Tor stops that.

 * ISP can see you're using Tor.
 VPN would be a next step on top of Tor.

 * GPG (email self defense)
-* protonmail, mailvelope
+* Protonmail, Mailvelope
-* password manager
+* Password manager
 * YubiKey
 * LibreBoot